 Life in Hampton Roads Survey: Quality of Life

-Almost two-thirds of respondents rated the quality of life in the region as excellent or good (65.4%).
-This is slightly lower than in previous, non-COVID years (ranging from 68% to 71% between 2017-2019).
-A total of 28.5% of respondents rated Hampton Roads' quality of life as fair and 3.9% rated it as poor.
+Despite the pandemic and stay-at-home restrictions, more than two-thirds of respondents rated the quality of life in the region as excellent or good (67.4%).
+About one in four rated Hampton Roads' quality of life as fair (25.8%) and 4.1% rated it as poor.

 Consistent with previous years, respondents rated the quality of life in their city and their neighborhood more highly than they did for the region as a whole.
-Just over 68% rated the quality of life in their city as good or excellent (68.6%) and 26.1% rated their city as fair.
-Only 4.3% rated their city's quality of life as poor.
+Seventy-one percent rated the quality of life in their city as good or excellent and 23.6% rated their city as fair.
+Only 4.2% rated their city's quality of life as poor.

-Neighborhood ratings of quality of life were the highest, with 79% rating their neighborhood as excellent or good.
-Only 16.3% rated their neighborhood quality of life as fair and 4.2% rated it as poor.
+Neighborhood ratings of quality of life were the highest, with 78.8% rating their neighborhood as excellent or good.
+Only 18% rated their neighborhood quality of life as fair and a mere 2.4% rated it as poor.